ceos-seo/odc-gee/README.md

 variables:

 * `DATACUBE_CONFIG_PATH`: the ODC configuration file.
-* `GOOGLE_APPLICATION_CREDENTIALS`: the service account credentials JSON file.
+* `GOOGLE_APPLICATION_CREDENTIALS`: the service account credentials JSON file (default: ~/.config/odc-gee/credentials.json).
 * `EE_API_KEY`: the API key for the GEE API.
-* `REGIONS_CONFIG`: a JSON file for storing latitude/longitude locations if not performing global indexing.
+* `REGIONS_CONFIG`: a JSON file for storing latitude/longitude locations if not performing global indexing (default: ~/.config/odc-gee/regions.json).

 Some example config files are provided in the `./opt/config` directory.